jugstalt/docs-gviewonline/en/source/index.rst

 * **gView Commandline Tools:** A collection of command-line tools that automate recurring tasks in the *gView GIS* environment (e.g., publishing a map for the server).
-  The tools are located in the same directory as *gView.Web* after installation and have the same runtime requirements.
+  The tools are located in the same directory as *gView.WebApps* after installation and have the same runtime requirements.